Veteranos de guerras hablarán públicamente acerca de Crímenes de guerra cometidos:

 Iraq Veterans Against the War argues that well-publicized incidents of American brutality like the Abu Ghraib prison scandal and the massacre of an entire family of Iraqis in the town of Haditha are not the isolated incidents perpetrated by "a few bad apples," as many politicians and military leaders have claimed.
 They are part of a pattern, the group says, of "an increasingly bloody occupation."

-"This is our generation getting to tell history," Madden told OneWorld, "to ensure that the actual history gets told — that it's not a sugar-coated, diluted version of what actually happened."
+"This is our generation getting to tell history," Madden told OneWorld, "to ensure that the actual history gets told that it's not a sugar-coated, diluted version of what actually happened."

-Iraq Veterans Against the War is calling the gathering a "Winter Soldier," named after a similar event organized by Vietnam veterans in 1971.
+Iraq Veterans Against the War is calling the gathering a "Winter Soldier," named after a similar event organized by Vietnam

-"Initially even the My Lai massacre was denied," notes Gerald Nicosia, whose book Home to War provides the most exhaustive history of the Vietnam veterans' movement.
+"Initially even the My Lai massacre was denied," notes Gerald Nicosia, whose book Home to War provides the most exhaustive history of the Vietnam

 "They brought together their bonafides and wore their medals and showed it was more than one or two or three malcontents.
-It was medal-winning, honored soldiers — veterans in a group verifying what each other said to try to convince people that these charges cannot be denied.
+It was medal-winning, honored soldiers veterans in a group verifying what each other said to try to convince people that these charges cannot be denied.
 That people are doing these things as a matter of policy."

-"Many very highly decorated veterans testified to war crimes committed in Southeast Asia," Kerry told the Committee, describing the events of the "Winter Soldier" gathering.
+"Many very highly decorated veterans testified to war crimes committed in Southeast Asia ," Kerry told the Committee, describing the events of the "Winter Soldier" gathering.

 © 2007 One World.net